odavid/my-bloody-jenkins/demo/README.md

 Running [docker-compose.yml](docker-compose.yml) that contains the following services:
 * ldap - a simple openldap server that is prepopluated on startup using [bootstrap.ldif](ldap/bootstrap/custom.ldif)
-* ldap-admin - a simple ldap php admin for managing ldap [using ui](https://localhost:6443)
 * jenkins - My Bloody jenkins that watches changes from config.yml